 Influenza A and B in vaccines

 Vaccine researchers anticipate which flu virus strains are likely to circulate in the Southern Hemisphere and cause illness during the flu season.
-Traditionally, two influenza A strains and one influenza B strain were included in seasonal flu vaccinations.
-Flu strains recommendations for the upcoming flu season can always be found in Corporate Care‘s website.
+Traditionally, two Influenza A strains and one influenza B strain were included in seasonal flu vaccinations.
+Flu strain recommendations for the upcoming flu season can always be found on Corporate Care‘s website.

 Flu shots – The Best Protection Against Influenza

-For 2020, our team at fluvaccination.com.au will administer the most up-to-date influenza vaccine to protect against the four flu strains and prevent outbreaks.
-Workplace flu vaccinations are ideally held before the onset of winter to maintain a healthy workforce and minimize the impact of influenza on business.
+Our team at fluvaccination.com.au will administer the most up-to-date influenza vaccine to protect against the four flu strains and prevent outbreaks.
+Workplace flu vaccinations are ideally held before the onset of winter to maintain a healthy workforce and minimise the impact of Influenza on business.

-Getting a quick flu jab can go a long way in receiving year-round protection not only for yourself as an employee, but your co-workers and family.
-If you do inevitably come down with the flu, symptoms will be manageable and you’ll be thankful you opted to be immunised.
-Make sure to take good care of yourself, stay hydrated, get plenty of rest, and observe proper measures such that you don’t spread the virus.
+Getting a quick flu jab can go a long way in receiving year-round protection not only for yourself as an employee but your co-workers and family.
+If you inevitably come down with the flu, symptoms will be manageable, and you’ll be thankful you opted to be immunised.
+Ensure to take good care of yourself, stay hydrated, get plenty of rest, and observe proper measures not to spread the virus.

 We have clients in all main cities in Australia (Sydney, Melbourne, Brisbane, Canberra, Adelaide, Perth), surroundings, remote and rural Australia.